Quramy/prisma-fabbrica/README.md

 ```

 The `author` field is not allowed in `prisma.user.create` context.
 So `UserFactory` automatically filters the `author` field out in `.create` method.

+### More examples

+There are ore example codes in https://github.com/Quramy/prisma-fabbrica/tree/main/examples/example-prj/src .

 ## Generator configuration